KatGaertner/meetApp/README.md

 Then a list of matching cities is suggested

 **Scenario 3**: User can select a city from the suggested list.
-Given the user has typed in the city box and a list of suggested cities is shown
+Given the user has typed in the city box
+And a list of suggested cities is shown
 When the user selects a suggestion
 Then that city as set as the user’s city
+And the user should receive a list of upcoming events in that city

 ### Feature 2: Show/Hide Event Details
 As a **user**